Estonian Studies

 Postgraduate Destinations

-Our graduates will be able to continue their studies at PhD level either in Estonia or abroad.
+Our graduates are well prepared to continue their education at PhD level — both in Estonia and at universities around the world.

 Meet some of our Alumni